codayon/image-blur/README.md

 # Image Blur Extension 🔒🖼️

 A privacy-focused browser extension that blurs all images by default on any website.
 Hover to reveal.
-Built for both **Chrome** and **Firefox**.
+Built for both **Chromium** and **Firefox**.

 ## ✨ Features